 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Michigan Medicaid.
-Our plan is for people who qualify for both Medicare and Michigan Medicaid.
-MI Health Link program allows you to remain enrolled in the MI Health Link program for up to three months after the loss of Medicaid eligibility to give you a chance to get your redetermination paperwork sorted out with your caseworker.
-This is called "deeming."
-For more information, call Michigan ENROLLS at 1-800-975-7630. - If you move out of our service area. - If you are away from our service area for more than six months. - If you go to prison. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States.
+Our plan is for people who qualify for both Medicare and Michigan Medicaid. - If you move out of our service area. - If you are away from our service area for more than six months. - If you go to prison. - If you lie about or withhold information about other insurance you have for prescription drugs.